vsosp16/portfolio/content/about/_index.md

 ---

-*This work history demonstrates my progression from local web development projects to international remote work, highlighting my ability to adapt to different technical requirements and business environments while maintaining a focus on quality and performance.*
+*This work history demonstrates my progression from local web development projects to international remote work, highlighting my ability to adapt to different technical requirements and business environments.*

 {{% /steps %}}